Certified Data Destruction Services

 KruseCom now provides a simple, quick way to for remote erasure capabilities for laptops, desktops, and servers connected to the internet.
 Based on cloud licensing and secure cloud reporting, this solution allows users located anywhere in the world to execute erasures without the need to have any technical knowledge.
 The asset administrator simply creates an equipment take-back job and determines how many assets will be associated with that job and enters it into our secure cloud interface.
 Database entries with activation codes are automatically created for that job.
 These activation codes can now be automatically emailed to users with instructions for sanitization and return.
 As each asset completes its sanitization, the cloud database is updated with those results for real-time reporting.

-Whether an organization recycles their IT equipment, resells it, or redeploys it, removal and destruction of the hard drive is the most complete way to ensure that all data is non-retrievable.
+When an organization retires their IT equipment they can: recycle, resell, or redeploy it.
+Either way, removal and destruction of the hard drive is the most complete way to ensure that all data is non-retrievable.
 Our in house, automatic hard driver crusher (SEM Model 1010) has been evaluated by the NSA/CSS and meets NSA and DoD compliance guidelines for the physical damage of media with a durability rating of 205 drives/hour.
 The hard drive crusher destroys all hard drives regardless of size, format or type up to 1.85″ high including desktop, laptop and server drives.
 The SEM hard drive crusher is an ideal way to meet the destroy mandate as part of the DoD’s Degauss and destroy specification. *The SEM Model 0101 Hard Drive Crusher is the only unit with a chamber large enough to fit hard drives mounted with rails or handles from hot-swap trays

 get in touch with us